ricktu288/ray-optics/CONTRIBUTING.md

 **Method 1: By e-mail**

-3. Send the resulting file to ray-optics@phydemo.app (you may need to replace the `.js` with `.txt` in the filename to make it attachable).
+3. Send the resulting file to ray-optics@phydemo.app.
 Include the name of the language and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).

 **Method 2: Via GitHub** (preferred if you use GitHub)

 3. Fork this repo and clone locally.
 If you have forked previously, sync to get the latest changes.

-4. Save/replace the file as <code><var>LOCALE_ID</var>.js</code> in `simulator/locales/`.
+4. Save/replace the file as <code><var>LOCALE_ID</var>.json</code> in `locales/`.
-5. _(optional)_ If it is a new language, modify the locale list in `simulator/locales/sync.js`.
+5. _(optional)_ If it is a new language, modify the locale list in `locales/sync.js`.
-6. _(optional)_ Add/modify the translation of the welcome message in `simulator/index.html`.
+6. _(optional)_ Add/modify the translation of the welcome messages in `src/simulator/index.html`.
-7. _(optional)_ Add/modify <code><var>LOCALE_ID</var>/index.html</code> in the repo root (if not exist, copy from `index.html` and replace all `img/` with `../img/`).
-8. _(optional)_ Add the corresponding lines and the `<ul class="dropdown-menu"` in `simulator/index.html`
+7. _(optional)_ Add/modify <code>src/webpages/<var>LOCALE_ID</var>/index.html</code>.
-9. _(optional)_ Add/modify the language-related metadata and the language dropdowns of the homepages in all locales for the new locale.
+8. _(optional)_ Add/modify the language-related metadata and the language dropdowns of the homepages in all locales and the simulator for the new locale.
+9. Commit your changes, push to your fork, and create a pull request.

+## Contributing modules

+See Tools -> Others -> Import Modules for more information about modules.
+See [this tutorial](https://phydemo.app/ray-optics/modules/tutorial) for how to create a new module.

+**Method 1: By e-mail**

+1. Save you scene with the new module as a `.json` file using the "Save" button.
+2. Send the files to ray-optics@phydemo.app.
+Include the title of your module, a description of your module, and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).

+**Method 2: Via GitHub** (preferred if you use GitHub)

+1. Fork this repo and clone locally.
+If you have forked previously, sync to get the latest changes.

+2. Add the JSON file in `src/webpages/modules/` (follow the naming convention there).

+3. _(optional)_ Take a PNG screenshot for the thumbnail.

+4. _(optional)_ Edit `src/webpages/modules/data.json` with a text editor.
+This file contains the metadata for all the modules.
+The ID of an item is the JSON file name without the `.json`.
+If you replace an existing items, you can change the title but not the ID, and you should append you name in the list of contributors.

-10. Commit your changes, push to your fork, and create a pull request.
+5. Commit your changes, push to your fork, and create a pull request.

 ## More contributions

-Such as adding a new parameter to a tool, adding a new mode of viewing light, etc. For significant changes such as a new framework or a new toolbar design, please open a new discussion first.
+Such as creating a new tool, adding a new parameter to a tool, adding a new mode of viewing light, etc. For significant changes such as a new framework or a new toolbar design, please open a new discussion first.

+See the [installation instructions](https://github.com/ricktu288/ray-optics/blob/master/README.md#installation) for how to set up the project locally.

 ### Requirements on compatibility